shonebinu/uhrs-bot/README.md

 # uhrs-bot
-Don't waste your time reloading, get notified when there are new taskss
+Don't waste your time reloading, get notified when there are new tasks